Find the Best Mortgage

 Then you have to look beyond the rate – to the features, benefits and restrictions.
 Many low-rate mortgages have restrictions – such as pre-emptive qualifying criteria and prepayment penalties that are outside the normal if paid off or refinanced before the end of its term.
 Some restrictions go as far as to inhibit the ability to payout or renew early by adding a bona fide sale clause – meaning you can’t break the mortgage except to sell the property to an unrelated party.

 Should I get an open or closed mortgage in Nova Scotia?

 Whether you should select an open or closed mortgage in Nova Scotia depends on your specific life and financial circumstances.

 When looking at open vs closed mortgages, it’s important to note that open mortgages are priced higher because they offer flexibility to pay the mortgage off at any time without facing a penalty.
 If you do not need to pay the mortgage off quickly, selecting a closed mortgage and benefiting from lower rates makes sense.

 Should I use a mortgage broker or lender in Nova Scotia?

-In Nova Scotia, a mortgage broker is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, as well as alternative and private funding specialists.
-In other words, the mortgage broker acts as an intermediary between the borrower and the lender.
+In Nova Scotia, a mortgage broker – or associate mortgage broker, depending on specific licensing – is a professional who can negotiate the best mortgage by comparing all the offerings from multiple lenders, including banks, credit unions and trust companies, as well as alternative and private funding specialists.
+In other words, the mortgage broker is an intermediary between the borrower and the lender.

 Should I try to find a mortgage with a rate hold in Nova Scotia?